 Delray Beach sustainability and resiliency civic engagement will be inclusive of all members of the community, particularly neighborhoods and groups of individuals struggling with economic stability or vulnerable populations with less access to vital necessities.
-Public outreach strategies can include identification of socially vulnerable populations at risk from aging infrastructure or lack of economic capacity and develop strategies that are individualized to fit the needs of those areas

-In 2017, as part of the City's effort to educate residents about climate vulnerability and adaption, the Delray Beach Office of Sustainability organized the 2nd Annual King Tide presentation on green and gray shoreline strategies.
+Public outreach strategies can include identification of socially vulnerable populations at risk from aging infrastructure or lack of economic capacity and develop strategies that are individualized to fit the needs of those areas adaption, the Delray Beach Office of Sustainability organized the 2nd Annual King Tide presentation on green and gray shoreline strategies.
 Delray Beach Office of Sustainability can maintain and enhance these public outreach efforts.
-The City can engage in community-wide dialogue regarding flooding, sea level rise, weather-related events, and emergency management to support community-wide preparedness for climate change impacts.
+The City can engage in community-wide dialogue regarding flooding, sea level rise, weather-related events, and emergency management to support communitywide preparedness for climate change impacts.